alexfromny/MongoDBSync/README.md

 ## Summary

-Pros:
+### Pros:

--Full synchronization
+- Full synchronization

--Stable and scalable architecture
+- Stable and scalable architecture

--MongoDB
+- MongoDB

-Cons:
+### Cons:

--Item should have 2 Ids
+- Item should have 2 Ids

--Soft delete
+- Soft delete

--Command journal can be big, if synchronization process is not frequent.
+- Command journal can be big, if synchronization process is not frequent.

 ## License